waxmoth/images/README.md

 # Go images
-The image service writen by golang
+The image service written by golang.

 ## Features
-1. Download image from url
+1. Download image from url;
 2. Crop the image;
 3. Compress the image size;
-4. Upload to the cloud service
+4. Upload to the cloud service;

 ## Dependencies
 1. [Docker](https://www.docker.com/)